ansien/FormToJsonBundle/README.md

 ```

 ## Extending the bundle
-You can create your own form type transformer by making a new service that extends AbstractTypeTransformer, this service will automatically be used while transforming.
+You can create your own form type transformer by making a new service that extends AbstractTypeTransformer and tagging it with `form_to_json_bundle.type_transformer`.

 ## Changelog
 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.